 So, we can help you prepare for GDPR and we can support your compliance preparations based on the information available.
 But what it takes to be 100% compliant is still not fully known by anyone.

 The period between now and 25th May 2018 is very clearly going to be busy, especially for the data protection geeks among us!

 Author: Sean Huggett

-Sean is an information governance consultant and also the CEO of Cybercrowd.
+Sean is an information governance consultant and also a co-founder of Cybercrowd.
 He specialises in data protection, GDPR readiness, ISO27001 implementation and information security.
 Sean is legally qualified, having been called to the Bar in 1998, and retains a keen interest in the legal aspects of data protection and information security.